camelgod/playnite-setup-guide/README.md

 #### Set up Vita3k
 When setting up Vita3k for the first time, you can select a folder other than AppData.
 I recommend using a new folder inside the emulator directory to make it more portable.

+You don`t actually need to install this as an emulator inside Playnite.

 1. Install the games through Vita3k
 2. Take note of their install folder name (you can also right-click the games inside the emulator and click Open Folder - Application and take note of folder name)
-3. Inside Playnite, Add a game Mnually, set up an Action, use Vita3K.exe as path and an argument `-r PCSE0443`
+3. Inside Playnite, Add a game Manually, import the metadata, and on the Action tab, use Vita3K.exe as path and add an argument `-r PCSE0443`

 #### Issues:
-- No good way to exit using your controller
+- I can`t find a way to exit using your controller, which makes it unusable for my controller-only setup.